pavlovic265/go-fetch/README.md

 # Go Error

-Wrapper around fetch API to handle data and errors, errors are handled similar to go lang as it was used for inspiration
+Wrapper around fetch API to handle data and errors, errors are handled similarly to GoLang as it was used as inspiration

 ## Usage/Examples